 Pregnancy And Breastfeeding

 Advise patients to notify their healthcare provider if they become pregnant or intend to become pregnant during DHIVY therapy [see Use In Specific Populations].

 Advise female patients to notify their physicians if they intend to breastfeed or are breastfeeding an infant [see Use In Specific Populations].

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 In rats, oral administration of carbidopa-levodopa for two years resulted in no evidence of carcinogenicity.
-Impairment of Fertility In reproduction studies, no effects on fertility were observed in rats receiving carbidopa levodopa.

 Use In Specific Populations